OlegZero13/promo-excercise/README.md

 ## Project setup
 The project uses python 3.8.5 You need to have it installed on your machine.
-In order to run you need for fetch the dataset (requires setting up an account at Data World) and creating a virtual environment.
+In order to run you need for fetch the dataset (requires Kaggle account) and creating a virtual environment.

 ### Fetching the dataset